 “The unknown energy that can help humanity is that which lies hidden in The Child … [a] human being to whom respect is due, superior to us by reason of their innocence and of the greater possibilities of their future.”Dr. Maria Montessori

 Short History of Montessori Education: Maria Montessori was an Italian physician, educator, and innovator, acclaimed for her educational method that builds on the way children naturally learn.
 She opened the first Montessori school—the Casa dei Bambini, or Children’s House—in Rome in 1907.
 Subsequently, she traveled the world and wrote extensively about her approach to education, attracting many devotees.
 There are now more than 20,000 Montessori schools in at least 110 countries worldwide.
 (Read more here.)

-“We cannot make a genius … we can only give each individual the chance to fulfill his potential possibilities to become an independent, secure, and balanced human being.”— Dr. Maria Montessori.
 I truly hope you will follow along.
-And, please, check here MONTESSORI At HOME Made EASY • MEMBERS ONLY should you decide to embrace Montessori with all your heart!
+Please JOIN our Montessori MADE EASY Membership HERE, should you decide to embrace Montessori with all your heart!
 I very much hope we can become friends while embarking on this amazing journey of knowledge and perpetual growth while trying to make our world a more peaceful place.

 Although my ebook ~ THE BASICS, Bringing Montessori Home Age Birth till Six is included as a part of Montessori Made Easy membership, you can purchase it separately HERE.
 It has everything you need to know to get started on your Montessori journey!
 Also, you get a CURRICULUM outline reference guide, the order of lessons, and the age when they should be introduced, in my opinion.